Why raw milk

 If you must have zero risk, consider pasteurization.

-None of this is reason to become apathetic in terms of food safety, nor to deny or minimize the discovery that fresh fluid milk is a hospitable environment for unanticipated bacteria to cultivate.
+None of this is reason to become apathetic in terms of food safety, nor to deny or minimize the discovery that fresh fluid milk can be an attractive environment for unanticipated bacteria to cultivate.

 Nutrition unaltered